-Puerto Rico board sets October 14 date for draft turnaround plan
+Puerto Rico board sets Oct.
+14 date for draft turnaround plan

 The seven-member board, created under the Puerto Rico rescue law known as PROMESA, was appointed on Aug.
 31 by President Barack Obama and legislators.
 It will have broad powers to manage Puerto Rico’s finances and facilitate debt restructuring talks with creditors.

-The board met for the first time on Friday in Manhattan, electing Jose Carrión III as chairman.
-Carrión, one of four native Puerto Ricans on the panel, is an insurance executive and past chairman of Puerto Rico's Workers Compensation Board.
+The board met for the first time on Friday in Manhattan, electing Jose Carrion III as chairman.
+Carrion, one of four native Puerto Ricans on the panel, is an insurance executive and past chairman of Puerto Rico's Workers Compensation Board.

-“We’re working as quickly as possible, and we’re establishing the procedures as transparently as possible,” Carrión told reporters after the meeting, which lasted less than 30 minutes.
+“We’re working as quickly as possible, and we’re establishing the procedures as transparently as possible,” Carrion told reporters after the meeting, which lasted less than 30 minutes.

 It is unclear what impact Garcia Padilla’s fiscal turnaround plan will have.
 The unpopular governor is not seeking a second term in the Nov.
 8 election, and the front-runner for his seat, a member of an opposition party, has different views on how to right Puerto Rico's ship, including by shrinking government and avoiding the debt defaults Garcia Padilla has initiated over the last year.

-Carrión said the plan would evolve over time.
-“The plan is not static,” he told reporters in Spanish.
+Garcia Padilla, in a statement late on Friday, called Carrion's leadership of the board a positive step.

+"In this process, we will try to make the Board understand that, for the recovery to be real, it must deal with the fiscal aspects, while protecting the economic ones," Garcia Padilla said.

-Protesters inside the auditorium interrupted the meeting, shouting profanities and comparing the board to “slavery.”
+Protesters inside the auditorium interrupted the meeting, shouting profanities and likening the board to a form of “slavery.”

 "Shame on all of you,” yelled one protester before being thrown out.
 “Stop pillaging Puerto Rico.”